About Rachel

 Rachel Dickstein is a director, writer and choreographer of opera, theatre, and dance-based performance.

 Rachel also specializes in bringing her signature visual aesthetic to new plays, chamber opera and new music theatre.
 Recent: BLOOD MOON by Garrett Fisher/ Ellen McLaughlin (Beth Morrison Projects, Prototype), DESIRE by Hannah Lash for Jack Quartet (Miller Theatre, Columbia), Kamala Sankaram/ Susan Yankowitz’s THUMBPRINT (LA Opera, Prototype), Vijay Iyer/Mike Ladd’s IN WHAT LANGUAGE?
 (Asia Society, REDCAT, PICA TBA Festival).
-Upcoming: Pretty Machine created with Eliza Bent, In[finite] Time created with Rinde Eckert and Modern Virgin, a song cycle by Garrett Fisher and Maria Mannisto.
+Upcoming: design and direction for Sanctuary: The Power of Resonance and Ritual with SilkRoad Ensemble and Rhiannon Giddens, In[finite] Time created with Rinde Eckert, WomenWaterRising, a song cycle/video installation project created with Jean Rohe and Hana S. Kim, Salvaged Pages, a new opera by Michael Zapruder (with libretto by Rachel) and Star Singer by Juhi Bansal & Neil Aitkin (set to premiere in 2027-28 with Beth Morrison Projects/Prototype.)

-Rachel was the recipient of the 2015 LPTW Lucille Lortel Award and was nominated for the 2014 Alan Schneider Award, the 2014 and 2015 Doris Duke Impact Award and the 2011 SDC Joe A. Calloway Outstanding Directing award.
+Rachel is a MacDowell Fellow.
+She received of the 2015 LPTW Lucille Lortel Award and was nominated for the 2014 Alan Schneider Award, the 2014 and 2015 Doris Duke Impact Award and the 2011 SDC Joe A. Calloway Outstanding Directing award.
 She is a proud recipient of four Drama League fellowships including the recent Impact Residency/ Director-in-Residence at the LaGuardia Performing Arts Center.
 She also received a NEA-TCG Director’s Fellowship, and has engaged in residencies at Berkeley Rep Ground Floor, LMCC, JCC in Manhattan, Watermill Center, and the Civilians R&D Group.
 She has been a Usual Suspect at New York Theatre Workshop since 1994.

 Rachel received her BA at Yale College and continued her training in the room with such renowned artists/companies as Martha Clarke, Jeune Lune, Joan Schirle/Dell’Arte, Complicite, and Mary Zimmerman/ Lookingglass.
-Rachel is a lifelong educator and has taught at Fordham, the New School, Lincoln Center Education, the Film Society of Lincoln Center (co-founder of “Deeper into Movies” education program) and currently serves as Associate Professor, and Chair of Theatre and Performance at Purchase College, SUNY.
-She is currently writing a book on directing: Towards Embodied Performance: Directing and the Art of Composition, to be published by Routledge in 2024.
+Rachel is a lifelong educator and has taught at Fordham, the New School, Lincoln Center Education, the Film Society of Lincoln Center (co-founder of “Deeper into Movies” education program) and currently serves as Associate Professor, and Co-Chair of Theatre and Performance at Purchase College, SUNY.
+She is the author of Towards Embodied Performance: Directing and the Art of Composition, published by Routledge in June 2024 and available for purchase.

 Background image from Sleep at BAM with Jiehae Park, Saori Tsukada, Photo by Max Gordon.